Getting Married in Michigan: A Complete Guide to Wedding Officiation

 In Michigan, couples have the freedom to choose the type of wedding ceremony they desire, whether it's a large religious gathering or a small informal affair.
 However, the law requires that the couple pronounce their desire to marry in the presence of a presiding magistrate or minister, along with at least two witnesses who are of legal age.

-How to become an officiant in Michigan
+How to Become an Officiant in Michigan

 How to Officiate a Wedding in Michigan